-Can't get an AP course you want?
-Or fit an AP course into your schedule?
+Can't get an Advanced Placement course you want?
+Or fit one into your class schedule?
 Here's how to find AP courses you can take online.

-Succeeding in any AP class takes effort.
+Succeeding in any Advanced Placement (AP) class takes effort.
 An online course requires even more self discipline.
 You may miss daily, face-to-face contact with your teacher and fellow students.
 But if you are comfortable working independently, you should do just fine.

 How Do Online AP Courses Work?

 A well-thought-out online course includes a combination of presentations, audio, video, animations, and discussions.
-Communication between teachers and students is done through online discussions, e-mail, and sometimes over the phone.
+Communication between teachers and students is done online, via e-mail, and sometimes over the phone.